matuzo/matuzoat/src/blog/2023/100daysof-day82.md

 ## Specified Value

-Most times, the specified value equals the cascaded value.
-If the cascade doesn’t result in a value, the property must take their value from somewhere else.
+If the cascade results in a value, the specified value equals the cascaded value.
+If not, the property must take their value from somewhere else.
 Inherited properties draw their value from their parent element.
 All other properties use their initial value.

 If we take the `<h1>` as an example, we get the following values and origins for the `border-bottom-color`, `border-bottom-style`, `color`, `font-family`, and `width` properties.
 (These properties are just examples).